LasToPe/HouseofCodeEvaluation/README.md

 ### Login screen
 The login screen is made up entirely of the Firebase AuthUI, which builds a very nice login screen with very little effort.
 To set it up authentication needs to be set up in Firebase.
 To set up the google login, the applications sha1 key must be linked to the firebase authentication manager.
 The sha1 value is extracted using `keytool -list -v -alias androiddebugkey -keystore %USERPROFILE%\.android\debug.keystore`.
 To set up the facebook login, the application must be registered as a facebook linked application.
 This is done through the <https://developers.facebook.com> website, it is important to follow the instructions all the way through or the link will not work.
-One important thing to do correctly is use OpenSsl to cahnge the sha1 into a base64 hash, that facebook uses to identify the application.
+One important thing to do correctly is use OpenSSL to change the sha1 into a base64 hash, that facebook uses to identify the application.

 **Setup Logins**
 ```java